Acupuncture for Insomnia

 Alternative Options for Insomnia

 The good news is that all types of insomnia have been treated successfully with acupuncture.
-In Oriental Medicine, several different patterns have been identified that cause insomnia.
-In a study conducted on rats in Georgetown University School of Nursing and Health Studies, it was found that stress hormone levels were lower in rats that received acupuncture.
-With stress being ruled as the main cause behind insomnia, reducing stress levels by means of acupuncture will fix the main culprit for poor sleep.
+In Oriental Medicine, several patterns have been identified that cause insomnia.
+In a study conducted on rats in Georgetown University School of Nursing and Health Studies, the stress hormone levels were lower in rats that received acupuncture.
+With stress being the main cause of insomnia, reducing stress levels with acupuncture will fix one of the main problems for poor sleep.

 Acupuncture as Efficient Treatment Option for Insomnia